Time to modernize and beautify your classroom!

 But what should you be thinking about to make sure it’s perfect?
 We have answers!

 The palette chosen for a classroom is key to creating comfortable student environments.

-First, if you haven’t already, you might want to check out our blog on color psychology and how it impacts design: https://www.flexxform.co/post/understanding-color-psychology-and-its-impact-on-design
+First, if you haven’t already, you might want to check out our blog on Understanding Color Psychology and its Impact on Design.

 Then come back to this blog!